sdclibbery/tradr/README.md

 * Manual trading pot screen
 * Add optional stop loss to buy-then-sell etc (including support on trade page)
 * More account history work
- * Make balance graph into a portfolio graph showing all accounts
-  * Include total fiat vs total crypto as a long/short measure
- * Also graph profit against btc hodl (convert transfers into BTC at time of transfer, then convert back at 'now')
  * ?Also calc and graph fiat-only transfers and profit against them?
 * Sim'd spread bot that posts at bid & ask prices x Use https://docs.pro.coinbase.com/#the-level2-channel and hack up a test bot